wadehuber/codeexamples/programming/languages.md

 ## Programming Language Paradigms

-Specific information about the the paradigms covered in CSC240 on the page for those languages (C, C++, Scheme, & Prolog).
+Specific information about the paradigms covered in CSC240 on the page for those languages (C, C++, Scheme, & Prolog).

 ## Videos